colleenpridemore/colleenpridemore/README.md

  Insert image tag here -->

 🔭 I’m currently working on:
-            - I am an Ambassador at SingularityNET.io where I am on the Global Ethics Initiative, I attend R & D Guild Events, I'm on the Gamers Guild, the Archives Workgroup and am the AI Ethics Workgroup Co-Chair.
+            - I am in the Ambassador Program at SingularityNET.io where I am with the Global Ethics Initiative which recently created http://BGICollective.SingularityNET.io please join the Global AI Governance effort - ALL are welcome.  (yes, AI's are welcome too!)
+I am in the R & D Guild, the Gamers Guild, the Archives Workgroup and am the AI Ethics Workgroup.
 I  have given a propsal for and am in the planning stages of developing an AI Ethics video game aimed at children to enhance posistive interaction with AI systems.

 🌱 I'm learning:
             * "GitHub Actions"